 A typical Web API is made up of a group of methods to interact with a customer’s systems.
 The example below is a customer purchase order management API.
 The customer has exposed a few methods.
 For example, with OrderConfirm, we can confirm receipt and acceptance of purchase orders from customers.

 This is integrated with an interface program that accesses the customer’s Web API.
 The purpose is to extract the information we need from the back-end system and put it into the expected format for the Web API.
 The system workflow looks like this:

 - Back-end system triggers a required update, such as an acknowledgement that an order was received or shipped.

 - Interface program uses transformation logic (code or a higher-level mapping logic) to transform data into a specific format and document structure, as required by the customer’s API.

-- Interface program accesses the customer’s Web API; the required data is transmitted.
+- Interface program accesses the customer’s API; which transmits the required data.

 Not a real-world solution

 But in the real world, most customers have numerous trading partners.
 So imagine the above scenario if each customer had their own Web API.